CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 Instead, using JKUs, the keys are downloaded only when needed, and automatically.
 They can be cached to avoid having to re-fetch them.
 The specification stipulates that once keys are published at a URL they are immutable (although they can be removed).

+### Is signature stripping possible?

+Signature stripping is the process of taking a payload, maliciously altering it, and re-signing.

+Level 3 signing requires the Producer to sign the message with their private key, which is known only by them.
+Therefore it is not possible for a malicious party to to re-sign the message using a fraudulent key.

+Furthermore, the URL whitelist prevents fraudulently signed messages from non DUL-members from passing validation.

 ### Is this vulnerable to common JWT attacks?

-Signature stripping is covered in an above question.
-Security at Level 0 is quantified, and Level 1 (where signature stripping is possible) is not allowed in 'strict' Consumer mode.
+Security at Level 1 is quantified, and Level 2 (where signature stripping is possible) is not allowed in 'strict' Consumer mode.
 You can read about [past JWT vulnerabilities here](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).